tjdolan121/TextClassifierLib/README.md

 The CountVectorizer is a standalone class that is only concerned with holding the data.
 The classifiers inherit from a base classifier to reduce redundancy.

 ![Structure](static/structure.jpeg "Structure")

+NOTE: This is part of a dataset that was created for the Paper 'From Group to Individual Labels using Deep Features', Kotzias et. al,.
+KDD 2015